 Houseplant demand and impact

-The growing demand for Monsteras, cacti, and the like means growers have to produce more plants at a faster rate — requiring more energy, chemicals, land, and water to grow.
+The growing demand for Monsteras, cacti, and the like means growers have to produce more plants faster — requiring more energy, chemicals, land, and water to grow.

 When left untouched in its natural ecosystem, peat — a natural carbon sink — is even more effective at storing carbon dioxide than trees.
 When it’s mined, peat releases the stored carbon into the air.
 “This is an insane amount of carbon that is released into the atmosphere when it is extracted,” Harriet Thompson, a horticulturist explained in an interview with Mic.
 “Not to mention the loss of wildlife and flora and fauna that comes with extraction.”